davidkutt/amo-shop/ai/plan.md

 ### **Styling & Theming**
 - **Shopify Restyle**: All styling must use Shopify Restyle instead of NativeWind
 - **Theme System**: Comprehensive theme with colors, typography, spacing, and animations
-- **Design System**: "Warm & Elegant Minimalism" with proper component variants
+- **Design System**: "Joyful Design System" with approachable, vibrant, soft, and optimistic feel

 ### **Import Paths**
 All imports must use the configured path aliases: